Surriya234/AI-Resume-Checker/README.md

 - Analyze the resume instead of rewriting it

 The AI is also instructed not to create a completely new resume and to focus on actionable feedback.

 ## 📸 Screenshots

-Screenshots of the application in action will be included here to demonstrate the main interface and AI-generated resume analysis.

 ### Screenshot 1 — Main Application Interface

-Shows the AI Resume Checker interface where users can enter their resume text.
+The main AI Resume Checker interface where users can enter their resume text and request an AI-powered analysis.

-### Screenshot 2 — Resume Analysis
+### Screenshot 2 — AI Resume Analysis

-Shows the AI-generated overall score, strengths, weaknesses, and improvement suggestions.
+The AI-generated resume analysis showing the overall score, strengths, weaknesses, and specific improvement suggestions.

-### Screenshot 3 — ATS Recommendations
+### Screenshot 3 — ATS Optimization

-Shows the AI-generated ATS optimization suggestions and recommended skills and keywords.
+The AI-generated ATS optimization suggestions and recommended skills and keywords to improve the resume.

+### Screenshot 4 — Live Application

+A view of the deployed AI Resume Checker application running on the live Vercel website.

 ## 🚀 How to Run the Project Locally